 Section 2.
 Force Majeure.
-Notwithstanding any other sections of this Agreement, neither party shall be liable for any delay in performance or inability to perform due to acts of God or due to war, riot, embargo, fire, explosion, sabotage, accident, pandemic, labor strike, flood, terrorism, or other acts beyond its reasonable control.
+Notwithstanding any other sections of this Agreement, neither party shall be liable for any delay in performance or inability to perform due to acts of God or due to war, riot, embargo, fire, explosion, sabotage, accident, pandemic, labor strike, flood, terrorism, government action or inaction which affects state aid disbursement or other acts beyond its reasonable control.

 Section 3.
 Governing Law.
-This Agreement and the rights of the parties hereto shall be interpreted according to the laws of the State of Michigan.
+This Agreement and the rights of the parties hereto shall be interpreted according to the laws of the State of Michigan (the "State").